ollyau/FSActiveFires/README.md

 We acknowledge the use of FIRMS data and imagery from the Land Atmosphere Near-real time Capability for EOS (LANCE) system operated by the NASA/GSFC/Earth Science Data and Information System (ESDIS) with funding provided by NASA/HQ.

-NASA FIRMS, 2014.
-MODIS Hotspot / Active Fire Detections.
-Data set.
+NASA FIRMS NRT MODIS Near real-time Hotspot / Active Fire Detections [MCD14DL](https://earthdata.nasa.gov/node/5322) data set.
 Available on-line [https://earthdata.nasa.gov/firms].